hbhungg/tinygrid/README.md

 pip3 install -r requirements.txt
 ```

-Export the project dir to PYTHONPATH.
+Export the project dir to `$PYTHONPATH`.
 This will make Python treat the repo as the root folder.
 ```
 export PYTHONPATH="$PWD"
 ```